-Although having history dating back to 1951, the event was a round of the first World Rally Championship in 1973 and has been known as the rally of 1000 lakes.
-The rally which has been dominated by Finnish drivers winning 55 of the past 68 editions has super smooth gravel roads and big jumps which favors the brave, whether they be Scandinavians or not.
+Although having a history dating back to 1951, the event was a round of the first World Rally Championship in 1973 and has been known as the rally of 1000 lakes.
+The rally which has been dominated by Finnish drivers winning 55 of the past 68 editions has super smooth gravel roads and big jumps which favours the brave, whether they be Scandinavians or not.

-The route for this year’s Rally Finland featured only subtle changes from last year’s event, however the infamous Ouninpohja stage was missing from the route.
+The route for this year’s Rally Finland featured only subtle changes from last year’s event, however, the infamous Ouninpohja stage was missing from the route.
 Fear not there were 307km of other challenging smooth fast Finnish stages on offer in amongst the forest and many lakes around central Finland.

-In the run up to the second half of the season a number of crews tackled Rally Estonia in preparation for their Finnish assault.
-This fast paced event has many characteristics similar to Finland and so offered up the perfect opportunity for some extra set time in a competitive environment.
+In the run-up to the second half of the season, a number of crews tackled Rally Estonia in preparation for their Finnish assault.
+This fast-paced event has many characteristics similar to Finland and so offered up the perfect opportunity for some extra set time in a competitive environment.

 Local hero and current WRC Championship leader Ott Tanak headed WRC regulars such as Elfyn Evans & Teemu Suninen from M-Sport Ford, Esapekka Lappi for Citroёn and Andreas Mikkelsen for Hyundai.
 Other noticeable entrants were Craig Breen alongside Paul Nagle who had landed a drive at Hyundai for Finland, young Oliver Solberg out for a blast in the VW Polo GTI R5 and a face from the past in Markko Martin who was out for some fun in a Fiesta WRC.

 (Photo: Jaanus Ree)